App Deadline: Feb. 1

-The Master of Science (M.S.) in Clinical Mental Health Counseling prepares students to work in diverse settings such as mental health facilities, substance abuse centers, community and four-year college counseling centers, non-profit organizations, domestic violence shelters, and more, as well as private practice under supervision, moving toward state licensure.
+The Master of Science (M.S.) in Clinical Mental Health Counseling prepares students to work with clients of all ages and in diverse settings such as mental health facilities, substance abuse centers, community and four-year college counseling centers, non-profit organizations, domestic violence shelters, private practice, and more.

-The majority of counseling classes during the academic year are taught in three-hour blocks in the evening from 5:30 to 8:20 p.m. at the WCU Biltmore Park Instructional Site, Asheville.
+The majority of counseling classes during the academic year are taught in person, in 3-hour blocks in the evening from 5:30 to 8:20 p.m. at the WCU Biltmore Park Instructional Site, Asheville.
 Day classes are available as space allows.

-A limit of six (6) hours of graduate credit can be transferred into the program with the approval of the student’s advisor.
+A limit of 6 hours of graduate credit can be transferred into the program with faculty approval.
 Previous coursework taken to complete an earlier master’s degree cannot be transferred.

 Practicum experience requires a minimum of 8-10 hours weekly at a mental health or school site for one semester.
-Practicum placements are made for fall and spring semesters only.
-Practicum includes one hour of individual supervision per week on campus and three hours of group supervision which meets every other week on campus.
+Practicum placements are made for Fall and Spring semesters only.
+Practicum includes 1-hour of individual supervision per week on campus and 3-hours of group supervision which meets every other week on campus.
 Practicum is a 3-hour course.
 Students apply for practicum the semester prior to enrollment.
 Approval for admission into practicum and the practicum placement itself are made by the faculty.
 Practicum placement contacts are initiated by the field placement coordinator.
 Professional liability insurance is required for all students enrolled in practicum.

 Applications to the School Counseling and Clinical Mental Health Counseling specialties may be submitted at any time during the year.
 Admission decisions, however, are made one time per year.
-The application deadline is February 1 annually.
+The application deadline is February 1, annually.
 Applications that are incomplete after February 1 will be considered the following year.
-Minority applications are encouraged.

 2 pages maximum